Adjudication Timeline

 It should be noted that all exchanges are to be issued to both parties simultaneously.

-At this stage, the 'Responding Party' or 'Respondent' should be considering whether the Adjudicator has the jurisdiction to deal with the matter.
+At this stage, the 'Responding Party' or 'Respondent' should consider whether the Adjudicator has jurisdiction over the matter.
 This depends upon whether there is a 'payment dispute', as defined under Section 6(1) of the CCAS, before the Notice of Intention to refer was issued.
-It is important to consider this as early as possible, as otherwise, you may lose the right to challenge this.
+Considering this as early as possible is essential, as otherwise, you may lose the right to challenge this.

 Start of Adjudication